 - People who have been previously incarcerated

-Why Some Innocent People Plead Guilty
+Why Some Innocent Individuals Plead Guilty To Crimes

 There are multiple reasons why people enter false guilty pleas.
 Often, it is the result of trying to end the matter as quickly as possible or in an effort to avoid possible jail time.
 As well, people who do not feel as if they can beat the charges may accept a plea bargain in order to get more favourable sentencing.
 Often, accused that cannot get bail and will spend more time in custody waiting for trial often plead guilty to charges just to get out.

 In some instances, people who have already been institutionalized are more comfortable going back into the system.
 As well, they may not have as much concern over avoiding a criminal record.
 Other times ending the onerous bail conditions is the motive for pleading guilty.